Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Only 6.2% of residents work from home (2021 Census).
-Service frequency averages 908 trips daily across all routes, equating to approximately 397 weekly trips per stop.
+According to the 2021 Census, only 6.2% of residents work from home, which might be influenced by COVID-19 conditions.
+The service frequency averages 908 trips daily across all routes, equating to roughly 397 weekly trips per individual stop.

 Frequently Asked Questions - Transport